Echo Lawn Estate: Description

-Echo Lawn, among the last substantially intact 19th-century estates in the Balmville area, is situated directly across from Morningside, a Picturesque Gothic Revival-style house designed for Frederick Deming by Withers and built in 1859; additional historic estates adjacent to it include the Willellyn estate once owned by William Beal, and the former J. W. Thomas estate.
+The formal gardens of the estate are included in the Smithsonian's Archives of American Gardens.
+Echo Lawn is among the last substantially intact 19th-century estates in the Balmville area, is situated directly across from Morningside, a Picturesque Gothic Revival-style house designed for Frederick Deming by Withers and built in 1859; additional historic estates adjacent to it include the Willellyn estate once owned by William Beal, and the former J. W. Thomas estate.
 Echo Lawn was historically situated immediately west of the Algonac estate, home of the Delano family, and long-since lost and developed.